AayushPathak07/Portfolio/blog/posts/from-homelab-to-production-devops-foundation.md

 I set up external monitoring so that even if our internal systems were offline, the status page stayed up.
 This gave leadership visibility and gave IT a way to show transparency.

 I also tied incident reporting directly into the tools the team already used every day.
 If something broke, they didn’t need to learn a new incident system — they could report, update, and close issues from inside their normal workflow.
-That cut response times dramatically and reduced friction.
+That cut response times dramatically diminished and reduced friction.

 ---